 - Federal, state, and local laws.

-- College rules and regulations as stated in the Student Guidebook.
+- College rules and regulations as stated in the Student Guidebook and elsewhere.

 - The answer given by Christ, Himself, when asked for the greatest commandment: